 Having safe access and legal to marijuana is somewhat of a goal that is common to many Americans.
 However, it is a little unfortunate that the legal implementation has a divided undertone.
 One is medical cannabis and the other is recreational cannabis.
 There is a distinction between the two, but to understand it, you would have to first be aware of the legal implications.

-Since legalization of medical and recreational cannabis has been passed in states like Washington, California and Colorado, many have taken on the phrase of cannabis consumption, whether it is done recreationally or medically.
+Since medical and recreational cannabis has been legalized in states like Washington, California and Colorado, many have taken on the phrase of cannabis consumption, whether it is done recreationally or medically.
 For recreational cannabis, people have put ‘getting high’ on the back burner and you will often hear ‘recreational use’ of cannabis instead.
 Many advocates and opponents agree that these phrases obscure the actual effects of weed and give a misconception about weed, which is something that has kept it being illegal for so long.
 So we want to dispel those misconceptions for you and the general public.

 Many people assume that cannabis consumption can only happen in a medical or recreational setting; one for treatment of medical conditions and the other just to get high.
 However, this is not true since cannabis has a host of distinct benefits that have been mistaken as getting high.
 Some of these unique benefits include the ability for recreational cannabis and medical cannabis to promote meditation and self-examination as well as patience.
 Weed can awaken someone’s sense of lightheartedness, spiritual openness, appetite enhancement, sensitivity, creative inspiration, good humor, spontaneity and bridging the gap between friendships and other human differences.
 And so it is safe to say that neither the use of recreational cannabis nor medical cannabis does justice to accurately describing these unique benefits, which are the main reasons that people consume weed.